What to do in Point Reyes, California

 Where to stay in Point Reyes

 One of the great things about Point Reyes is that it’s one of the only places in coastal California that feels like it hasn’t been built up with beachside resorts or homes.
 Much of the area is a national seashore, so can’t be developed.
-There are a few Airbnbs and Bed & Breakfasts in Point Reyes Station and the surrounding areas as well as several hotels.
-Here’s a coupon for $40 your first Airbnb booking.
+There are a few rental homes and Bed & Breakfasts in Point Reyes Station and the surrounding areas as well as several hotels.
+Here are our favorite Point Reyes hotels:

 Book Your Stay in Point Reyes